-Calderdale Council are supporting Hebden Bridge Arts Festival in delivering some special neighbourhoods projects giving the opportunity for small groups to come together (online!) to express themselves creatively.
+Calderdale Council and Arts Council England are supporting Hebden Bridge Arts Festival in delivering some special neighbourhoods projects giving the opportunity for small groups to come together (online!) to express themselves creatively.
 Working with new partners across Calderdale, we feel this is invaluable work to connect and make the best of the situation during a pandemic.

 It has been fantastically fulfilling for us at Hebden Bridge Arts Festival to listen to our community and explore creativity during COVID-19.
 It has been especially heartening to see how helpful online sessions can be, particularly during a lengthy period of lockdown.

 The Groups who have taken part so far ...

 1. Asylum Seekers & Refugees at St Augustine's Centre Halifax St Augustine’s is a centre which works with people seeking asylum and those with Refugee status.
 HBAF and St. Augustine’s having been working together to provide what people need both with physical equipment or materials and collaboratively as a group and 1-2-1 support.
 Many of the participants who joined the Creative Group speak little English, so encouragement, communication and support has been of upmost importance.

 This project was participant led and includes a variety of fantastic talent and artistic skills and a huge amount of diverse work was created.
 The makers have explored ideas of community and creativity for wellbeing.
 They came together every fortnight for online sessions and shared updates with each other via Whatsapp.